night-ghost/minimosd-extra/wiki/Screen_Change.md

 For this you need a momentary switch (like trainer switch) assigned to the channel you set in Config.
 Tool "OSD Toggle Channel" drop-down menu.
 And check the "Rotation Switching" check-box.

 You select any channel you want to use from 5 to 8, than check Rotation Switching check-box.
+Also you can select switching by extermal PWM, connected to  "PAL" jumper

 This mode is also a rotation switching way of changing screens like by mode switch.
 The difference is that you have a separate switch to do so.